jestjs/jest/packages/jest-diff/README.md

 - `'Compared values have no visual difference.'` if the arguments have either **referential identity** according to `Object.is` method or **same serialization** according to the `pretty-format` package
 - `null` if either argument is a so-called **asymmetric matcher** in Jasmine or Jest

-## Usage of diffStringsAligned
+## Usage of diffStringsUnified

-Given strings and optional options, `diffStringsAligned(a, b, options?)` does the following:
+Given strings and optional options, `diffStringsUnified(a, b, options?)` does the following:

 - **compare** the strings character-by-character using the `diff-sequences` package
 - **clean up** small (often coincidental) common substrings, known as “chaff”